Traffic graph shows 2X the actual traffic on VLAN interfaces.

 I'm using VLANS and LACP, all over gigabit IPv4.

-#19 Updated by Adam Thompson almost 4 years ago
+#19 Updated by Adam Thompson about 4 years ago

 As a temporary workaround, would it not be possible to detect VLANs and do something like disabling the graph, automatically dividing by 2, or just plastering a warning on the graph that these numbers are not accurate?